You are here

-Parity or Disparity: The State of Mental Health in America Report: MHA’s first annual Parity or Disparity: The State of Mental Health in the Nation report identifies a common set of data indicators for mental health that gives a more complete picture of mental health status in America.
-This report established a baseline from which we can document the successes and failures of both federal and state initiatives aimed at implementing the Mental Health Parity and Addiction Equity Act and the Patient Protection and Affordable Care Act.
-Each year, the report will highlight a timely issue.
+The State of Mental Health in America Report: MHA’s State of Mental Health in America report identifies a common set of data indicators for mental health that gives a more complete picture of mental health status in America.
+The report provides data on prevalence rates of mental health problems for youth and adults, and data on access to care for

 National Advocacy Day: Ensuring people with mental health conditions are heard, MHA hosts a Capitol Hill Day each year to bring advocates to Congress to meet with the key decision-makers.
 Beginning with an in-depth training session on how to advocate to members of Congress, the day culminates with in-person visits to federal legislators on Capitol Hill.
 Since 2012, MHA advocates have joined with the National Council for Community Behavioral Health for Hill Day.
 In 2015, Capitol Hill Day will occur on June 2 and 3, in conjunction with the MHA Annual Conference.